JCVel/SIOSExtractData/README.md

 # extraccionCoberturasDescendSIOSE
-R script that extracts data from SIOSE 2014 geodatabase
+R script that simplifies data from SIOSE 2014 geodatabase